Mesothelioma Lawyer in Maryland

 - Unexplained weight loss

-Most cases of mesothelioma are caused by people being exposed to asbestos due to their jobs such as remodeling older buildings or by living with a family member who brings home asbestos fibers on their clothing from a workplace.
+Most cases of mesothelioma are caused by people being exposed to asbestos-containing products due to their jobs such as remodeling older buildings or by living with a family member who brings home asbestos fibers on their clothing from a workplace.

 Some documented sites where people have been exposed to asbestos in Maryland include: